 This process is repeated a few times.
 Mostly I focused on blending the layers of skin together.
 So, I didn’t glaze over everything.
 Instead I focused the glaze on the seams of the skin layers.
 This is where my previous painting tip above comes in really handy.

 Since I was blending at that point, I didn’t load up my brush with a lot of glaze.
 I put very little on my brush, almost nothing, and went over the areas that needed to be smoothed out.
 This takes a few times, but keeping the glaze thin, and doing multiple coats, really smooths out the skin.

-Here’s some shots of the glazing.
+Here’s some shots of the glazing on the Blood Bowl Ogre.
 You’ll notice each time it gets a bit better.
 I know they all look identical, but that’s the trick with blending – smooth and subtle changes until it’s right where you want it.